 Tran Thanh's web drama 'Bo Gia' once took the internet by storm.

-However, viewers of all ages can still access web dramas with 18+ images, content that violates the prohibitions of the Cinema Law, even violates the law without any warning.
+However, viewers of all ages can still access web dramas with 18+ images, content that violates prohibitions in the Cinema Law, even violates the law without any warning.
 With easy access to the Internet today, this is a great danger to the audience, especially children, if they can watch this content without adult supervision.
 Meanwhile, to attract views, many web dramas often use offensive hot scenes, even scenes of gangsters killing each other to attract attention.

-Regarding this issue, Director of the Cinema Department Vi Kien Thanh shared with VietNamNet that the Department is reporting to the leaders of the Ministry of Culture, Sports and Tourism on this issue and proposing a solution to deal with online films.
+Regarding this issue, Director of the Department of Cinema Vi Kien Thanh shared with VietNamNet that the Department is reporting to the leaders of the Ministry of Culture, Sports and Tourism on this issue and proposing a solution to deal with online films.
 "The important thing is that Article 3 of the Cinema Law defines what is a film and what is not a film.
 The Ministry of Culture, Sports and Tourism only manages the content of films, while the content of web dramas is managed by the Ministry of Information and Communications and the Ministry of Public Security , using the Law on Cyber Security as a basis.
-We have recently reported to the leaders of the Ministry on this issue, on the actual situation and clearly defined the responsibilities of the parties."
+We recently reported to the leaders of the Ministry on this issue, on the actual situation and clearly defined the responsibilities of the parties."

 Management agencies need to closely monitor to avoid the situation where movies shown in theaters are strictly controlled while movies shown online are freely available.